-Depression is often experienced as an intense heaviness of mood, inertia (not wanting or feeling able to move and act), and a loss of enjoyment in all or many aspects of life.
+Depression is often experienced as an intense heaviness of mood and a loss of enjoyment in many aspects of life.
 It is more than just feeling 'down', which most people experience at one time or another.
 Depression can and often does include feelings of anxiety, hopelessness and being overwhelmed.
 It doesn’t seem to lift no matter what you do, and has possibly gone on for some time.

 You may find that you no longer enjoy activities you used to and even the simplest tasks are too much effort and leave you exhausted.
 This sense of overwhelm and exhaustion has been described as the feeling of trying to keep many balls submerged in the water at once.
 These balls are the feelings and thoughts that are causing you pain, and it is the effort of keeping them down that is draining all your energy.